Readit News logoReadit News

 I’ve now had time to read through the thread properly, and I appreciate the range of engagement—even the sharp-edged stuff.
 Below, I’ve gathered a set of structured responses to the main critique clusters that came up.

-ICBTheory · a month ago
+ICBTheory · 7 months ago

 2. On “This is just philosophy with no testability”